 The Reserve Banks are exempt from federal, state, and local taxes, except for taxes on real property.
-The Bank's real property taxes were \$4 million for each of the years ended December 31, 2020 and 2019, and are reported as a component of "Operating expenses: Occupancy" in the Statements of Operations.
+The Bank's real property taxes were \$4 million for each of the years ended December 31, 2021 and 2020, respectively, and are reported as a component of "Operating expenses: Occupancy" in the Statements of Operations.